There are many explanations why a blog post can be less-than-perfect. Poor formatting. Poor word choice. Poor grammar. Poor shareability.

 I enjoy the concept of writing a blog post.
 Everything about it gives me so much pleasure and satisfaction.

-However, it took me so long to create a single piece of content that I began missing deadlines and disappointing my business partner.
+However, creating a single piece of content took me so long that I began missing deadlines and disappointing my business partner.

 I’m ecstatic that my words and blog can reach millions of people all over the world.

-A blog post outline serves as a standard operating procedure for having someone else replicate the tasks and work you are doing.
+A blog post outline is a standard operating procedure for having someone else replicate the tasks and work you are doing.
 It provides them with the necessary details and expectations to create high-quality content.

 3. Improve your search engine rankings and conversion rates

-When you draft an outline, you have the option of being more descriptive with your word choice.
+When you draft an outline, you can be more descriptive with your word choice.

 So, use your resources to determine the exact words that your target audience is looking for so that you can rank on Google’s first page.